apache/trafficcontrol/cache-config/t3c-generate/README.md

 branch should be vendored at `toreq/vendor`, and all usages of `config.TOClientNew` should be changed to `config.TOClient`.

-There's a "script" to do this at [`./update-to-client/update-to-client.go`](./update-to-client).
+There's a script to do this at [`./update-to-client/update-to-client.go`](./update-to-client).
 Run the "script" with no arguments for usage information.